 Two commanders share this spot, as they both wield the partner ability, letting players have two leaders instead of one.
 Akiri and Tarl share red and white for their hues, and their varying mana costs help ensure you never "waste" your mana for the turn by giving you more spells to select from.

 Akiri wields first strike, vigilance, and she strengthens her power for each artifact you control; Tarl grants one of your creatures lifelink and double strike whenever he attacks or enters the field.
-Combined, these two allow for a superb equipment deck, where you'll your creatures will ravage foes with the boosts provided by their artifact gear.
+Combined, these two allow for a superb equipment deck, where your creatures will ravage foes with the boosts provided by their artifact gear.

 7. Skullbriar, the Walking Grave